 Upon reception of the UE CONTEXT RELEASE COMMAND message, the NG-RAN node shall release all related signalling and user data transport resources and reply with the UE CONTEXT RELEASE COMPLETE message.

-If the RAN Paging Priority IE is included in the UE CONTEXT RELEASE COMMAND message, the NG-RAN node may use it to determine a priority for paging the UE in RRC_INACTIVE state.

-NOTE: The applicability of the RAN Paging Priority IE to this procedure may need to be refined.

 If the User Location Information IE is included in the UE CONTEXT RELEASE COMPLETE message, the AMF shall handle this information as specified in TS 23.502 [10].

 If the Information on Recommended Cells and RAN Nodes for Paging IE is included in the UE CONTEXT RELEASE COMPLETE message, the AMF shall, if supported, store it and may use it for subsequent paging.